 4. Fry & Laurie

-Meeting through mutual friend Emma Thompson at Cambridge University, Stephen Fry and Hugh Laurie first collaborated for TV in 1981 and went on to launch sitcoms ‘A Bit of Fry and Laurie’ (1987, 1989 – 1995) and Jeeves and Wooster (1990 – 1993).
+Meeting at Cambridge University through mutual friend Emma Thompson, Stephen Fry and Hugh Laurie first collaborated for TV in 1981 and went on to launch sitcoms ‘A Bit of Fry and Laurie’ (1987, 1989 – 1995) and Jeeves and Wooster (1990 – 1993).
 They have also both memorably appeared in ‘Blackadder’.
 Thanks to his role as the title character in US hospital drama ‘House’ (2004 – 2012) Hugh Laurie has a star on the Hollywood walk of fame and eccentric intellectual Stephen Fry is a world famous author and hosted panel show favourite ‘QI’ (2003 – 2017).

 5. Morecambe & Wise